jai-llm/RAG_Docs_LLaMA2/README.md

 # Retrieval Augmented Generation
 Code implementing Retrieval Augmented Generation using the LLaMA2 Open Source LLM model.
-Details related to RAG can be found in RAG_ForDocs_Details.pdf.
+Additional project details can be found in RAG_ForDocs_Details.pdf.

 The IPYNB Notebook can be run in Google Colab using the free T4 GPU (be sure to select GPU option in Notebook Settings in Colab).